 4th Sunday of Easter (A)

-Traditional / Theological Focus
+Traditional / Theological Focused

 Primary Reading: John 10:1-10 (Christology of the Shepherd)